Platformatory/ConfluentCloudTerraformScripting/README.md

 - Each application will have a separate folder under `applications` folder.
 Any changes to application level can be directly done inside the application level folder if necessary

-- One API Key and Secret will be provisioned for each row in the input file
+- One API Key and Secret will be provisioned for each row in the input file.
+Can be modified in the `terraform.tfvars` file in the application specific folder

 #### Execution steps